The greatest gift for any writer is time and space to write, and in order to finish your book, you have to give this gift to yourself.

 Pack blankets, ingredients to make soup for dinner, inspirational poetry, magazines that might help you wind down, and / or music that helps you disconnect from a writing session at the end of the day.
 Perhaps you want to take some music that helps you get into the groove to write (I’ve always worked better with soft non-lyrical background music, but you might prefer silence).

-If you’re currently working through 90 Day Memoir you will be able to focus fully on the course material in order to structure or write your manuscript.
+If you’re currently working through 90 Day Memoir, why not take one of the story prompt guidebooks for a stage of the Hero’s Journey you’re not overly familiar with?.
 I like a book of quotes or poetry to dip in and out of, sometime i use it like an oracle to help me answer a philosophical question I might be chewing over, or pondering.

 I find podcasts with other writers about the creative process can be comforting in the evening, after a long writing session.
 Download them before you leave (while you still have wi-fi!) and listen to one each night as you cook your dinner – it’s almost like you’re catching up with mentors and peers to cheer you on.